github/developer.github.com/content/v3/enterprise/search_indexing.md

 Target                     | Description
 ---------------------------|-------
-`:account`                    | A user or organization account `:account/:repository`        | A repository `:account/*`                  | All of a user or organization's repositories `:account/:repository/issues` | All the issues in a repository `:account/*/issues`           | All the issues in all of a user or organization's repositories `:account/:repository/code`   | All the source code in a repository `:account/*/code`             | All the source code in all of a user or organization's repositories
+`:account`                    | A user or organization account.
+`:account/:repository`        | A repository.
+`:account/*`                  | All of a user or organization's repositories.
+`:account/:repository/issues` | All the issues in a repository.
+`:account/*/issues`           | All the issues in all of a user or organization's repositories.
+`:account/:repository/code`   | All the source code in a repository.
+`:account/*/code`             | All the source code in all of a user or organization's repositories.

 ### Response